cemenenkoff/norbit/README.md

   <img src="images/readme/complete-graph.png", width="400"/>
 </p>
 <p>
-    <em>An N-body system is an example of a <a href="https://en.wikipedia.org/wiki/Complete_graph">complete graph</a>, a network in which every pair of distinct vertices is connected by a unique edge.</em>
+    <em style="font-size: smaller;">An N-body system is an example of a <a href="https://en.wikipedia.org/wiki/Complete_graph">complete graph</a>, a network in which every pair of distinct vertices is connected by a unique edge.</em>
 </p>

 <!-- TOC --><a name="121-accounting-for-warped-spacetime"></a>